 Health Canada approval

-Certain clinical trials involving drugs, medical devices or natural health products may require an application for regulatory approval be filed with Health Canada prior to the recruitment of the first study subject.
+Certain clinical trials involving drugs, medical devices, natural health products and cannabis may require an application for regulatory approval be filed with Health Canada prior to the recruitment of the first study subject.

 Food and Drugs